Here's The Real Story Of What's Happened After Mexico's Earthquakes

 But that's only part of the story.

-Nearly 500 miles from Mexico City, and far from the media spotlight, sit two towns on a peninsula in the country’s Pacific coast.
+Nearly 500 miles from Mexico City, and far from the media spotlight, sit two towns on a peninsula in Oaxaca on the country’s Pacific coast.
 Santa María del Mar and San Mateo del Mar have hated each other for decades.
-Now, the earthquake is making it worse.
+Now the earthquake is making it worse.

 No one is quite sure how the hatred started.